-The Alameda County Health Care Services Agency supports the following investments in the FY 2022-23 Enacted State budget:
+The Alameda County Health Care Services Agency is in support of the following investments in the proposed FY 2022-23 State budget and May Revise:

-- COVID response funding for vaccine distribution, testing capacity expansion, personnel resources, and contact tracing activities in high-risk populations. - \$300M ongoing funding to enhance the public health infrastructure and \$75.59M for the Public Health Equity and Readiness Opportunity (HERO) Initiative to bolster the public health workforce.
+- COVID response funding for vaccine distribution, testing capacity expansion, personnel resources, and contact tracing activities in high-risk populations. - \$300M ongoing funding to enhance the public health infrastructure.